 The information required in the form is quite simple:

 You have to address the application to the concerned EPC and provide the name, registered address, branch and factory addresses (if any) of your business.

-You have to mention your IEC number and its details, details of your manufacturing unit like industrial license, factory registration, etc. Link with article titled: How to obtain an IE Code
+You have to mention your Import Export Code and its details, details of your manufacturing unit like industrial license, factory registration, etc. Link with article titled: How to obtain an IE Code

 You will also need your Export House/Trading House/Star Trading House/Super Star Trading House, etc. certificate number and your export status holder certificate number.

 You will have to mention the product(s) for which the registration is sought and declare your main line of business.

 To find out which EPC/Commodity Board/Authority your product falls under, you can refer to the updated Annexure 2T of the DGFT, which has the list of the EPCs/Boards/Authorities along with their contact details and details of products falling under their jurisdiction.
 At present, there are 37 such export promotion councils.
 However, it is possible that the product you choose to export doesn’t fall under a specific existing EPC.
 In such a case, you have to apply directly to FIEO.
 In cases where you have multiple products or your stream of business is not yet decided, FIEO can issue the RCMC under its multi-product group category.
 However, you also have to additionally register with the respective EPCs declaring your lines of business.